A chocolate tour of Madison

 That's how Candinas became a favorite of Consumer Reports.
-His truffles are very expensive if you're used to Hershey's, but when you buy a box of 16, they come out to $1.50 a piece, a bargain for such high quality.
+His truffles are very expensive if you're used to Hershey's, but when you buy a box of 16, they are less than $2 a piece, a bargain for such high quality.

 From Verona, we headed north on U.S. 151 to Midvale Boulevard and Metcalfe's Market in Hilldale Shopping Center.
-It was holding its annual Battle of the Chocolates, with employees chopping up samples of chocolates from around the world as fast as people could eat them.
+It was holding a Battle of the Chocolates, with employees chopping up samples of chocolates from around the world as fast as people could eat them.

 Too much of a good thing?

 There were 50 kinds of chocolate heaped on a table.
 As we circled it, we tried Baci hazelnut kisses, Jacquot truffles and salted toffee caramels from Godiva.
 There were bars from Perugina, Chocolove, Wild Boar, Divine, Valor, Sulpice, Rausch and Lindt.